Textualize/textual/docs/guide/reactivity.md

 You could be forgiven in thinking this sounds a lot like Python's property decorator.
 The difference is that Textual will cache the value of compute methods, and update them when any other reactive attribute changes.

 The following example uses a computed attribute.
-It displays three inputs for the each color component (red, green, and blue).
+It displays three inputs for each color component (red, green, and blue).
 If you enter numbers in to these inputs, the background color of another widget changes.

 === "computed01.py"